Slogan vs. Motto: What Is the Difference

 Test the Motto

 Before you adopt a motto, test it out to see how it resonates with your target audience.
 Get feedback from customers, employees, and other stakeholders to see if they feel that the motto accurately represents your business.
+Use their feedback to refine your motto further, ensuring it effectively communicates your brand message.

 What Are the Differences Between a Motto and a Slogan?